- What is the Edge rewards program?

 The system tracks the total amount each player wins from each pot and from each opponent during each hand.
 Losses are ignored/not counted.

 Rake is specifically excluded in the calculation to award points as rake is not won from an opponent.
 If Player A bets 100 big blinds, Player 2 bets 100 big blinds and two big blinds are raked from the pot then Player A wins the total pot (198 big blinds).
 Player A has only earned 99 big blinds from player B, as the house has taken the other big blind from Player B. Player A also wins back his own 99 big blinds, but cannot earn points from himself.

 You can never lose points by losing a hand.
 You can only ever gain points.
 The only way to move down in the leaderboard standings is if another player surpasses your total points.

 All Multi-Table Tournaments leaderboard points are calculated using buy-in amounts, as shown below.

-- Player A plays $45+$5 tournament and finishes on the 2nd place.
+- Player A plays a $45+$5 tournament and finishes on the 2nd place.

 - Tournament has 120 players.